 Consider these facts:

-–Root biomass is somewhere between 40 and 50% carbon, which was removed from the atmosphere during photosynthesis.
-When roots die, some of that carbon is returned to the atmosphere when it is decomposed, but some is converted into other substances that become part of the soil and can persist for decades.
-(Plant roots grow and die each year, and in the early years of a prairie’s existence, they usually grow more than they die.)
-So prairie roots can be both a short- and long-term mechanism for carbon sequestration.
+–Nearly half of all the root mass below a prairie is carbon, which was removed from the atmosphere during plant growth.
+Roots are continuously growing and dying.
+While some of the carbon in dead roots is returned to the atmosphere when it is decomposed, some is converted into organic matter and other soil particles that can for decades.
+So prairie roots can be both a short- and long-term method for carbon sequestration.
 (Dr. Jacob Jungers, U. of Minn.)

-–Prairies have species (mostly non-woody) with many different root architectures—some have shallow, fibrous root networks while others have long taproots that can reach water that’s nearly two meters deep.
-This allows them to effectively grow.
+–Diverse prairies have many species (mostly non-woody) with wide range of different root architectures—some have shallow, fibrous root networks while others have long taproots that can reach water nearly two meters deep.
+This allows for many prairie species to exist together and make for a productive system.
 (Dr. Jacob Jungers, U. of Minn.)

 –Carbon sequestration is correlated with above- and below ground plant and microbial productivity: soil types, depths, and moisture availability and plant stimulation (e.g, fire) are all factors re. highest sequestration levels.
 (Apfelbaum)